awakenetworks/semistruct-parser/README.md

 # Welcome!

 `semistruct-parse` is a project providing a parser for semistructured lines of text.
-These are primarily used at Awake Networks in a custom journald logging driver for the purpose of feeding semistructured data into journald from docker.
+These are primarily used in a custom journald logging driver for the purpose of feeding semistructured data into journald from docker.

 ## The Format